akshaymalik1995/notes/Programming, Data Structures and Algorithms Using Python/Lecture 1 - Algorithms and programming: simple gcd.md

 - gcd(m , n)
   - Largest `k` such that `k` divides `m` and `k` divides `n`
-- 1 divides every number'
+- 1 divides every number
 - Atleast one common divisor for every `m` and `n`

 ## Computing gcd(m , n)